Homogenization theory of random walks among deterministic conductances: Homogenization of inverse generator

 where $|\cdot|_\alpha$ is the $\ell^\alpha$-norm on~$\R^d$.
 Jointly with the tightness of the first marginals, which follows from Proposition~\ref{prop-2.2}, this implies the tightness claim in \eqref{E:4.36}.

 Assume now that~$\mu$ is a weak limit of~$\mu_{r_k}^{\omega,v}$ for some sequence~$r_k\to\infty$.
-Since each~$\mu_{r_k}^{\omega,v}$ is a probability, the tightness extends this to~$\mu$.
-Translation invariance follows thanks to the additional ``smearing'' by~$z\in\Lambda_{\sqrt r}$.
+Since each~$\mu_{r_k}^{\omega,v}$ is a probability measure, the tightness extends this to~$\mu$.
+Translation invariance follows from the averaging over shifts that show that $\mu_r^{\omega,v}(\tau_z^{-1}(A))-\mu_r^{\omega,v}(A)$ is order $r^{-1}$.
 The first marginal of~$\mu$ coincides with~$\BbbP_\omega$ by Proposition~\ref{prop-2.2}.
 An elementary truncation (or Fatou's lemma for weak convergence) shows that the bound \eqref{E:4.41} survives the limit.
 As $\frac{2q}{1+q}\ge1$, we get the first half of \eqref{E:4.37}.
-The convergence in Lemma~\ref{lemma-3.1} implies that the second term on the right of \eqref{E:4.39} vanishes as~$k\to\infty$.
-Another truncation then gives \eqref{E:4.38}.
+Since (as observed before) the second term on the right of \eqref{E:4.39} vanishes as~$r\to\infty$, the bound \eqref{E:4.38} follows from \eqref{E:4.39}.